 Screening tests during pregnancy – these tests can show the chance of a genetic disorder affecting a baby or may lead to more tests being offered to help clarify the risk.
 There are detailed information leaflets about the options available.

-Link to website https://www.nhs.uk/conditions/pregnancy-and-baby/screening-tests-abnormality-pregnant/ with an embedded animation explaining screening options
+https://www.nhs.uk/conditions/pregnancy-and-baby/screening-tests-abnormality-pregnant/ with an embedded animation explaining screening options

 Newborn spot test – this can identify some genetic disorders.
 Follow up testing may be needed.
 More details can be found here https://www.nhs.uk/conditions/pregnancy-and-baby/newborn-blood-spot-test/